Interim Guidance for COVID-19 and Persons with HIV

 Children with HIV:

-- From the limited available data, children appear less likely to become severely ill with COVID-19 infection than older adults.10-12 However, there may be subpopulations of children at increased risk of more severe COVID-19 illness; in studies of infection with non-COVID-19 coronaviruses in children, younger age, underlying pulmonary pathology, and immunocompromising conditions were associated with more severe outcomes.13
+- From the limited available data, children appear less likely to become severely ill with COVID-19 than older adults.9-11 However, there may be subpopulations of children at increased risk of more severe COVID-19 illness; in studies of infection with non-SARS-CoV-2 coronaviruses in children, younger age, underlying pulmonary pathology, and immunocompromising conditions were associated with more severe outcomes.12

 - Infants and children with HIV should be up to date on all immunizations, including influenza and pneumococcal vaccines.
 Refer to the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children information on immunizations, including a vaccine schedule for children with HIV.